CainLabs/CainCyberLabs-Compliance-Compass/README.md

-# CainCyberLabs PCI DSS Auditor v1.0 🛡️
+# CainCyberLabs Compliance Compass a PCI DSS Auditor v1.0 🛡️

 A read-only PowerShell script designed to help system administrators and security professionals quickly audit their Windows systems against key technical controls from the PCI DSS v4.0 standard.